shan-emacs/emacs-packages-mirrors/melpa/elpher-readme.txt

 - direct visualisation of image files,
 - a simple bookmark management system,
 - connections using TLS encryption,
-- support for the fledgling Gemini protocol.
+- the fledgling Gemini protocol.

 To launch Elpher, simply use 'M-x elpher'.
 This will open a start page containing information on key bindings and suggested starting